VeronicaLourens/portfolio-1/README.md

 * I relied upon the support from Code Institue [Tutors]() and mentor [Precious Ijege](), Slack community and my families.
 Thanks to all those who support my learning journey.
 I use W3schools, MDN web docs and stack overflow for general references throughout the project.

-* The [Super Cars](https://veronicalourens.github.io/supercars/) website is intended for education purpose of completing the Portfolio Project 1 at [Code Institue]() Diploma of Full Stack Software Development course.
+* The [Super Cars](https://veronicalourens.github.io/supercars/) website is intended for education purpose of completing the Portfolio Project 1 for the Diploma of Full Stack Software Development course at [Code Institue]().

 [Back to Top](#super-cars)